 It’s not easy to stay on task when you’re blogging.
 There are so many things to juggle and so many potential time-wasters online.
-Here are some of my top tips to keep you on track.
+Here are some of my top time management tips for bloggers.

 1. Resist info overload.

 It’s tempting, isn’t it, to buy every ebook, read every blog or listen to every podcast about making your blog better?
 Remember that your time is valuable (and limited!).
-Every minute you spend “researching” is another minute you don’t spend blogging.
-And it doesn’t matter how many great tips you glean if you never have the chance to apply them.
+Every minute you spend “researching” is another minute you don’t spend blogging. (<–click to tweet) It doesn’t matter how many great tips you glean if you never have the chance to apply them.
 You must implement.

 2. Don’t listen to the shoulds.